In-Season Hockey Training

 What Should Hockey Players Do?

-Lucky for us, knowledge is power (quite literally here?).
+Lucky for us, knowledge is power (quite literally, in our case.)

-Now, as a disclaimer about two things you probably already know because I beat them to death in everything I write but I have to say here as well.
+Now, a disclaimer about two things (you probably already know because I beat them to death in everything I write):

 Physical decay rates don’t mean a thing unless you are eating and recovering properly.